nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

         When using the debug configuration, you can also get this type of information from the USB interface logs.

    Once the commissioning is complete and the device has full Thread connectivity, **LED (LD1)** starts blinking purple (short flash on).
 #.
-Read sensor measurements in Android CHIPTool:
+Read sensor measurements in CHIP Tool for Android:

    a.
-In the Android CHIPTool application main menu, tap the :guilabel:`SENSOR CLUSTERS` button to open the sensor measurements section.
+In the CHIP Tool for Android application main menu, tap the :guilabel:`SENSOR CLUSTERS` button to open the sensor measurements section.
       This section contains text boxes to enter :guilabel:`Device ID` and :guilabel:`Endpoint ID`, a drop-down menu with available measurements and two buttons, :guilabel:`READ` and :guilabel:`WATCH`.

       .. figure:: /images/chiptool_sensor_cluster.gif